sensu/sensu-go/cli/GUIDELINES.md

 #### Structured

-The intention of our structure data format (at this time only JSON is supported) is to provide the end user with consistent predictable results that can easily be integrated into an administrator's or engineer's tool-chain.
+The intention of our structured data format (at this time JSON) is to provide the end user with consistent and predictable results that can easily be integrated into an administrator's or engineer's tool-chain.

-While most of the following document will **not** cover this format, when developing a new command, try to mindful of how you would like the command to function if you were trying to implement it into your own tool-chain.
+Most of the following document will **not** cover this format.

-Try to imagine any edge cases that could occur and how you could communicate it to the end-user so that it could be handled appropriately.
-As such, ideally errors are also output in a predictable form so that any tooling could easily recover from and rectify any issue.
-For instance, an update command failing due to the given resource not being found; if output is predictable the administrator could easily have their tools recover by creating said resource instead.
+When developing a new command, try to mindful of how you would like the command to function, if you were trying to implement it into your own tool-chain.
+Try to imagine any edge cases that could occur and how you could communicate them to the end-user so that it can be handled appropriately.
+As such, errors are ideally also output in a predictable form so that any tooling could easily recover from and rectify the issue.
+For instance, an update command failing due to the given resource not being found; if output is predictable the end-user could easily have their tools recover by creating said resource instead.

 #### User Friendly

-The user-friendly out is the default provided to end-users and it's goal is to be friendly, conventional and easy to parse by the _human_ eye.
+The user friendly output is the default provided to end-users and it's goal is to be friendly, conventional, and easy to parse by the _human_ eye.
 The rest of this document will largely focus on this latter format.

 ## Colour

-When used appropriately and in a consistent manner, colour is a powerful tool for accurately communicating and drawing a end-users eye to important details.
+When used appropriately and in a consistent manner, colour is a powerful tool for accurately communicating and drawing an end-user's eye to important details.
 The following are some simple rules to consider when formatting your content:

 - Use bold for emphasis.
 Examples of places where emphasis may help are: